National Safe Boating Week Is A Perfect Reminder To Be Manatee-Safe On The Water

 Contact: email@example.com, 407-539-0990

 MAITLAND, FL—National Safe Boating Week, an annual campaign encouraging boaters to be responsible on the water, kicks off this year on May 20.
 The campaign promotes recreational boating safety such as checking equipment and wearing a life jacket, and Save the Manatee Club also encourages anyone on the water to be mindful of manatee safety as they begin the summer boating season.

-Manatees are semi-migratory marine mammals and are often mobile in the summer, when they are commonly seen in shallow estuaries, bays, rivers, canals, and coastal areas throughout Florida and—to a lesser degree—neighboring states: most commonly Georgia, South Carolina, and Alabama.
+Manatees are semi-migratory marine mammals and are often mobile in the summer, when they are commonly seen in shallow estuaries, bays, rivers, canals, and coastal areas throughout Florida and—to a lesser degree—neighboring states, most commonly Georgia, South Carolina, and Alabama.
 While relatively uncommon, some manatees are known to travel as far west as Texas and as far north as Massachusetts.
-As they are slow moving and must regularly surface to breathe air, collisions between manatees and watercraft are devastatingly common.
-Nearly every living manatee bears scars from encounters with boat propellers, and high-speed collisions with fast-moving watercraft is a top cause of manatee deaths.
+As they are slow-moving and must regularly surface to breathe air, collisions between manatees and watercraft are devastatingly common.
+Nearly every living manatee bears scars from encounters with boat propellers, and high-speed collisions with fast-moving watercraft are a top cause of manatee deaths.

 Fortunately, such accidents are preventable through education and awareness.
 Save the Manatee Club encourages everyone on the water to learn and follow these manatee safety tips:

 - Become familiar with and obey posted speed zone signs.

 - Wear polarized sunglasses to reduce glare and see below the water’s surface.